 Importance of Cyber Security

 Today, the importance of cyber security cannot be overstated.
 With our lives becoming more connected with technology, every click and keystroke carries potential risks.
-Cyber attacks can happen to anyone from individuals to massive corporations and the outcomes can be devastating.
+Cyber attacks can happen to anyone, from individuals to massive corporations, and the outcomes can be devastating.
+As per the State of Cybersecurity 2025 study by CompTIA, only 25% of individuals feel that the overall direction of cybersecurity is improving significantly, and a mere 22% characterize their organization’s efforts as fully satisfactory.
+This underscores the urgent need for more robust and proactive measures in protecting digital spaces.

 In a world where data is considered the new oil, safeguarding it has become a top priority for everyone.
 According to a 2023 Cybersecurity Awareness Survey by CISA, 80% of individuals reported being concerned about their online safety.